Hometown: Elizabethtown, Kentucky

 Why did you decide to attend Murray State?

 Murray State was my only choice for higher education.
 I was able to meet faculty and staff from the University at the Kentucky FFA State Convention between my freshman and sophomore year of high school.
 From that moment on, I knew this was where I belonged.

-What is something you’ve accomplished at Murray State that you’re most proud to have
+What is something you’ve accomplished at Murray State that you’re most proud to have done?

 As I entered my senior year, I thought about this specific question a lot.
 I want to leave a mark and make an impact on the things I am a part of while here at Murray State.
 An accomplishment isn’t necessarily something I can check off my to-do list or something I can touch.
 It is more of a sense of pride when I reflect on my time here at Murray State and the impact I had on my program, school, professors and fellow students.